Dallas Love Field: Recent history

-Southwest Airlines added Baltimore, Denver, Las Vegas, Orlando, Washington–Reagan and Chicago on October 13, 2014, the day the repeal went into effect.
+Southwest Airlines added Baltimore, Denver, Las Vegas, Orlando, Washington–Reagan and Chicago–Midway on October 13, 2014, the day the repeal went into effect.
 The first flight to operate outside of the Wright Amendment restricted area was Southwest Airlines flight 1013 to Denver (the flight number of which was named after the date).
 On November 2, 2014, Southwest added new service to Atlanta, Nashville, Fort Lauderdale, Los Angeles, New York–LaGuardia, Phoenix, San Diego, Orange County (California) and Tampa.

 In the early 2010s, the airport saw two significant perimeter security breaches by vehicles.
 In 2010, a man crashed a pickup truck through a chain-link perimeter fence while being pursued by Dallas police vehicles outside the airport, leading police on a chase around airport grounds until a police vehicle crashed into his truck; the driver was arrested and imprisoned.
 In the second incident in 2013, a man drove an SUV along a taxiway at high speed after an aviation company employee opened a gate to ask him what he wanted; the man was found sitting in a hangar and was arrested.
 Airport authorities said that steps would be taken to prevent future incursions.

 To get its merger with US Airways approved by the Department of Justice (DOJ), American Airlines was forced to give up its 2 gates at Love Field.
 Delta Air Lines, Southwest Airlines and Virgin America all expressed interest, while the DOJ indicated a low cost carrier should receive the gates.
 The former American Airlines gates were granted to Virgin America on October 13, 2014, thus denying the gates to Delta and Southwest.
 In 2018, Virgin America merged into Alaska Airlines, and the two gates assigned to Virgin were transferred to Alaska.

-Until 2014, Delta served Love Field by subleasing use of American's gates.
+Until 2014, Delta served Love Field by subleasing the use of American's gates.
 After being notified it would have to cease service at Love, Delta threatened to sue the city of Dallas.
 Southwest agreed to a temporary resolution by agreeing to sublease gate space to Delta until January 2015.
 When this agreement expired, United Airlines agreed to allow Delta to use one of its gates until July 2015.
 United had previously agreed to transfer its gate rights to Southwest.
 The city of Dallas brought a lawsuit against all parties in June 2015 to resolve the issue in court.
 In January 2016, Delta won a preliminary injunction to continue service at Love Field using Southwest gate rights.
 In 2022, the airport settled the lawsuit by leasing back one of the two gates controlled by Alaska Airlines, which had sharply cut its schedule at the airport from 13 flights per day in 2019 to just two in 2022.
 That gate was then leased to Delta until September 2028.
 With the settlement in place, Delta announced that it would expand service beyond Atlanta, adding flights to Los Angeles and New York–LaGuardia.